 It is also important for managers to examine their own leadership style and communication skills.
 Sometimes conflicts can arise from misunderstandings or miscommunications between management and staff and improving communication can go a long way in preventing future conflicts.
 Ultimately, understanding the root cause of conflict requires a willingness to listen, observe, and collaborate with employees to create a positive and productive workplace environment.

-By addressing both the current conflict and its underlying causes, managers can become more effective at managing staff conflict and promote a healthy, thriving workplace culture.
+By addressing both the current conflict and its underlying causes, managers can become more effective at managing staff conflict and promoting a healthy, thriving workplace culture.

 Facilitating productive discussions